AlexanderMarinsek/certify-pub/README.md

 Certify smart contracts are deployed on the TestNet and the user interface is available at: [https://certify-algorand.vercel.app/](https://certify-algorand.vercel.app/)

 The procedures for issuing certificates and stress tests are the same as on the localnet.
 Note that requesting a stress test makes the deployed `cert_board` smart contract allocate part of its stake to the spawned `stress_test` for the duration of the test.
 The deployed `stress_test` has limited funding on the TestNet, so it can happen that all of its funds are occupied at a given time.
-This can be verified by checking the deployed `stress_test` smart contract, which has the ID `OLUWBJXZIOEPRHAWXSRU5NTSKI74VZFKOMO366C6ZN7X7TGPXFRKILIAHE` at the time of writing.
+This can be verified by checking the deployed `cert_board` smart contract, which has app ID `727030069` and corresponding application address `OLUWBJXZIOEPRHAWXSRU5NTSKI74VZFKOMO366C6ZN7X7TGPXFRKILIAHE`.
+To prevent excessive borrowing of funds for test purposes, the amounts and durations are limited.

 ## Requesting a stress test

 A stress test can be requested by the node operator by opening the Certify front-end and selecting the stress test service.
 After connecting their wallet, the node operator will be requested to enter the stress test setup parameters:
-- Stake: amount of stake that is delegated (larger stake requires better node performance)
+- `Stake`: amount of stake that is delegated (larger stake requires better node performance)
-- Test duration: the duration of the stress test, i.e., staking (the longer, the more statistically relevant)
+- `Test duration`: the duration of the stress test, i.e., staking (the longer, the more statistically relevant)
-- Maximal duration: the maximal duration that the entire test can take, including the testing and the initialization.
+- `Maximal duration`: the maximal duration that the entire test can take, including the testing and the initialization.

-Next, the node operator should copy the displayed stress test contract ID and the mnemonic of their (hot) wallet to the daemon's config file ([daemon.config](projects/certify-stress-test-daemon/daemon.config)) and rung the daemon.
-RUntime information can be tracked through the daemon's log file ([daemon.log](projects/certify-stress-test-daemon/daemon.log)).
-Note that, util the contract is live, the daemon will report that the transaction was not successful.
+Next, the node operator should copy the displayed stress test contract ID and the mnemonic of their (hot) wallet to the daemon's config file ([daemon.config](projects/certify-stress-test-daemon/daemon.config)) and run the daemon.
+Runtime information can be tracked through the daemon's log file ([daemon.log](projects/certify-stress-test-daemon/daemon.log)).
+Note that, until the contract is live, the daemon will report that the transaction was not successful.
 This is also the case in LocalNet until the block round progresses by at least one.

 Afterwards, the node operator is requested to generate a participation key for the stress test smart contract.
 This will allow the funds of the stress test smart contract to get staked through the node under test.
 The node operator can generate these keys using `algokit goal` and, once generated, submit the key required key parameters through the front-end.
 The stress test begins by submitting these partkey parameters.
-The page will now display the test's progress, updated each ten seconds.
+The page will now display the test's progress, updated every ten seconds.

 ## Issuing a certificate

-An auditing company can issue a certificate for te desired node operator by going to the "attest" service.
+An auditing company can issue a certificate for the desired node operator by going to the "attest" service.
 There, the auditing company can enter the node operator's (validator's) address and the certificate contents.
-In the current implementation, this is a free-form submition.
-We foresee standard-based templates in the update, which will provide better unity and convenience to the auditing company.
+In the current implementation, this is a free-form submission.
+We foresee standard-based templates in the update, which will provide better unity and convenience to the auditing companies.

 ## Certificate verification